bbrk24/Trilangle/tests/unit/README.md

 # Unit Tests

-This folder is for functions th+at can be tested easily and should not have side effects.
+This folder is for functions that can be tested easily and should not have side effects.

 ## Running the tests